Lent Book Study 2023 (Online) – Wrestling with Faith

 We will explore these through a thoughtful new book by Canadian pastor, writer, and theologian Bradley Jersak: Out of the Embers: Faith After the Great Deconstruction.
 The book is available in paperback, as an audio book, and on your favourite reader—details here.
 Join us for thoughtful engagement with the questions of today’s church and conversations about the way forward.

 Bradley Jersak says that “The Great Deconstruction is not just a two-year lockdown or four-year election cycle.”
 He sees it as “a great historic tradition.”
 However, the author insists we are bereft of neither reliable guides nor real agency.
 Out of the Embers is a most wise, kind, and timely gift for those of us whose very faith has been traumatized by the tumult of our age. – Steve Bell, Juno Award-winning Musician

 A commitment to read is a part of this book study!
 We will not be reading the full book—rather, assigned sections each week.
 A commitment to read the assigned sections, along with participation in the discussion, is basic to this book study!!

 STUDY OUTLINE available soon.

 March 2nd – March 30th

-There is a modest fee for participation in the study is $20 per participant.
+There is a modest fee for participation in the study of $20 per participant.
 There is a cap of 24 participants.

 The Rev. Dr. Roland De Vries was appointed as Principal of The Presbyterian College in June of 2021.
 Prior to this he served as Director of Pastoral Studies at the College and has formerly served in pastoral ministry at Kensington and Westminster, Presbyterian congregations in Montreal.
 Dr. De Vries’ academic work has focused on theological ethics, friendship, forgiveness, and sexual/gender identity.